 Apples have a wide variety of health benefits, flavors, and textures.
 You can even enjoy this snack with your dog because sharing is caring!
 Apples have so many healthy qualities for canines and humans alike.

-Even though apple peels are fine for your dog to eat, there are some precautions you’re allowed to take.
+Even though apple peels are fine for your dog to eat, there are some precautions you should take.

-Many times, the outside of apples are treated with pesticides to keep bugs from eating the peel.
+Many times, the outside of apples are treated with pesticides to keep bugs from eating the peel and getting inside the apple.
 Apples are very high on the pesticide list, ranking number 4 in a list of fruits and vegetables with the highest pesticide residue.

-Washing your apple can remove a good bit of these chemicals, but it may not be enough for some.
+Washing your apple with baking soda and then rinsing it can remove a good bit of these chemicals, but it may not be enough for some.
+Also, too much baking soda isn’t good for dogs either, so make sure you wash it off afterward.
 Because of the harmful possibilities, many dog owners feel more comfortable peeling the apple before offering it to their pooch.

 No matter if you choose to feed your dog the peel of an apple, you will always want to remove the core.
-Apple cores alone are a choking hazard, but the seeds are also harmful—especially if your dog has too many.
+Apple cores alone are a choking hazard, but the seeds are also harmful—especially if your dog eats too many.
+The core may lead to a stomach or intestinal blockage, which needs urgent veterinary attention.

-Apple seeds release small amounts of cyanide when they break down with chewing.
-So, if your dog is chewing on a seed, that cyanide will release into their system.
+Apple seeds release small amounts of cyanide when they break down while chewing.
+So, if your dog is chewing on a seed, that cyanide may be released and absorbed into their system.
 Although a few won’t do much harm, it’s always best to remove them just in case.

 The Importance of Organic Fruit